JetBrains/lincheck/docs/topics/testing-strategies.md

 ## Which testing strategy is better?
 The _model checking strategy_ is preferable for finding bugs under the sequentially consistent memory model since it ensures better coverage and provides a failing execution trace if an error is found.
 Although _stress testing_ does not guarantee any coverage, it is still helpful to check algorithms for bugs introduced by low-level effects, such as a missed `volatile` modifier.
-Stress testing is also a great help in discovering very rare bugs that require many context switches to reproduce, and it is not possible to analyze all of them due to the current restrictions in the model checking strategy.
+Stress testing is also a great help in discovering very rare bugs that require many context switches to reproduce, as it is not possible to analyze all of them due to the current limitations in the model checking strategy.

 ## Configure the testing strategy